LUFFE154/Cargo/README.md

 - Fast file transfers over LAN.
 - Web-based upload and download flows.
+- Compatible with free services, such as Tailscale and Radmin
 - Short transfer codes for quick handoff between devices.
 - QR code output for easy scanning on a second device.
 - Secure authentication with JWT-based access tokens.